r0zetta/MARL/README.md

 # MARL
 Multi-Agent Reinforcement Learning Experiments

 **Note:** The stuff here is very much a work-in-progress.
 This is long-term research that I'm doing in-between other stuff, when I have time.
-Also, the code is probably rather terrible.

 # Requirements
 pytorch and numpy